B-Czarnetzki/speechjoey/README.md

 #### Audio pre-processing

 SpeechJoey does not extract features from audio files itself.
-Instead it exspects these features as input saved in .npy files.
+Instead it exspects these features as input saved in ".npy" files.
 You can use your own way/programm of choice to extract your audio features (e.g MFCCs).
 Otherwise this [README](https://github.com/B-Czarnetzki/speechjoey/tree/master/scripts/audio_preprocessing) details how it can be done.
 It also explains how to create the toy data example that is used by 'configs/speech_small'.